schell/renderling/DEVLOG.md

 # devlog

+## Thu Dec 7, 2023

+Ongoing work to get GLTF files on-the-slab working.
+When this work is done GLTF file imports should be lightening fast.

 ## Wed Nov 15, 2023

 I resubmitted the NLNet grant proposal with expanded scope to take care of [the